Updated: May 2026.

 Week 3 - Connect the bank feed and payment gateways.
 Send test invoices and check the XML.

-Week 4 - Run a one‑hour team webinar, switch to live mode, and watch the first bank reconciliation.
+Week 4 - Run a one-hour team walkthrough, switch to live mode, and watch the first bank reconciliation.

 The subscription pays for itself quickly.